List of countries by age at first marriage

 This is a list of countries by age at first marriage.
-This list is current from contemporary surveys and does not treat the topic in history.
+The list is current from contemporary surveys.
+It does not treat the topic in history.
 Currency of information varies by country.
 Because the age distribution of people at first marriage is skewed with a longer tail towards older ages, the majority of people marry before the average age of first marriage.
 The median age is a more precise representation of when the majority of people marry; for most reporting sources, however, only the average age at marriage is reported.